PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 The initial assumption will be that runspace/thread creation time is insignificant compared to the time needed to execute the script block, either because of high compute needs or because of long wait times for results.
 If this assumption is not true then the user should consider batching the work load to each foreach-object iteration, or simply use the sequential/non-parallel form of the cmdlet.

-The 'TimeoutSecs' parameter will attempt to halt all script block executions after the timeout time has passed, however it may not be immediately successful if the running script is calling a native command or API, in which case it needs for the call to return before it can halt the running script.
+The 'TimeoutSeconds' parameter will attempt to halt all script block executions after the timeout time has passed, however it may not be immediately successful if the running script is calling a native command or API, in which case it needs for the call to return before it can halt the running script.

 ### Variable passing